vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 > ⚠️ CSS selectors that are not included in this list, such as `:nth-child(2)`, `foo > bar`, and `[alt="bar"]`, are not supported by the platform.
 Therefore, processes like [linking an app](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app) will fail if unlisted selectors are used.

-> ⚠️ CSS selectors that are not included in this list, such as `:nth-child(2)`, `foo > bar`, and `[alt="bar"]`, are not supported by the platform.
-Therefore, processes like [linking an app](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app) will fail if unlisted selectors are used.